blue-hexagon/Experiment-Repository/README.md

 All headings below corresponds to a file located in the root of this repository, which contains the source code.

 ## FileStego
-Simple program that encodes and/or decodes a Python payload as harddrive files.
+Simple program that encodes/decodes a Python payload as harddrive files which acts as payload data-sequence numbers and contains shifted ASCII integers which correspond to the payload.

 ## Unicode In Python
 Testing unicode and the conversion from/to various primitive (+ string) datatypes.